JuliaLang/julia/doc/stdlib/base.rst

 .. function:: mean(v[, region])

    Compute the mean of whole array ``v``, or optionally along the dimensions in ``region``.
+   Note: Julia does not ignore ``NaN`` values in the computation.
+   For applications requiring the handling of missing data, the ``DataArray`` package is recommended.

 .. function:: std(v[, region])

    Compute the sample standard deviation of a vector or array ``v``, optionally along dimensions in ``region``.
 The algorithm returns an estimator of the generative distribution's standard deviation under the assumption that each entry of ``v`` is an IID draw from that generative distribution.
 This computation is equivalent to calculating ``sqrt(sum((v - mean(v)).^2) / (length(v) - 1))``.
+   Note: Julia does not ignore ``NaN`` values in the computation.
+   For applications requiring the handling of missing data, the ``DataArray`` package is recommended.

 .. function:: stdm(v, m)

    Compute the sample standard deviation of a vector ``v`` with known mean ``m``.
+   Note: Julia does not ignore ``NaN`` values in the computation.

 .. function:: var(v[, region])

    Compute the sample variance of a vector or array ``v``, optionally along dimensions in ``region``.
 The algorithm will return an estimator of the generative distribution's variance under the assumption that each entry of ``v`` is an IID draw from that generative distribution.
 This computation is equivalent to calculating ``sum((v - mean(v)).^2) / (length(v) - 1)``.
+   Note: Julia does not ignore ``NaN`` values in the computation.
+   For applications requiring the handling of missing data, the ``DataArray`` package is recommended.

 .. function:: varm(v, m)

    Compute the sample variance of a vector ``v`` with known mean ``m``.
+   Note: Julia does not ignore ``NaN`` values in the computation.

 .. function:: median(v; checknan::Bool=true)

    Compute the median of a vector ``v``.
 If keyword argument ``checknan`` is true (the default), an error is raised for data containing NaN values.
+   Note: Julia does not ignore ``NaN`` values in the computation.
+   For applications requiring the handling of missing data, the ``DataArray`` package is recommended.

 .. function:: median!(v; checknan::Bool=true)